Primary Genre(s): Contemporary Romance, Women’s Fiction

-Thank you NetGalley and Harlequin/Graydon House for providing an ebook, which I have reviewed honestly and voluntarily.
+Thank you NetGalley and Kensington Books for a free eARC of this book, which I have reviewed honestly and voluntarily.

-If you would like to read this book and form your own opinion, please consider purchasing through this link: Buy Talk Bookish To Me.
-As an Amazon Associate I earn from qualifying purchases at no extra cost to you.
+If you would like to read this book and form your own opinion, please consider purchasing through this link: Buy Instamom.
+As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.
 Thanks!